 Class names start with an upper-case letter, all other variables, functions, and modules are in all lower case.

-Names starting with a single underscore (_) are not imported by the “from module import *” statement – this not part of the standard but most implementations enforce it.
+Names starting with a single underscore (_) are not imported by the "from <module> import *" statement – this not part of the standard but most implementations enforce it.

 Names starting and ending with two underscores (__) are system-defined names.